 3. Design-driven Orchestration

-Let me explain how we have incorporated these 3 concepts in netYCE framework and 3 courses.
+Let me explain how we have incorporated these 3 concepts in netYCE framework

 1. Runtime Automation

 Imagine you have an engine that lets you configure any number of network devices (switch, router, firewall, API, EMS, controller, etc.) from any vendor, from one central place and for an endless variety of jobs, while dealing with checks, validations, conditions, backups, logging and many more in a smart and automated way.

 This is exactly what the netYCE engine does.
 Fully GUI based and with support for 20+ different network vendors, ranging from Cisco, Juniper, HP, Ciena, Huawei, Checkpoint, Fortinet, Palo Alto.
 Plus support for many plugins, like Ansible, Python, JSON, Bash and many more, that allow you to connect and executed data-driven jobs for any type of device or system.

 You can forget about manually logging into network devices or building and maintaining seperate Python- or Ansible scripts and code.
 One unified GUI based framework allosw you to only focus on what you want to achieve.
 Simply create or import your node credentials and start building and deploying automated jobs.
 You can use parameterisation, templates, conditionals and many functions to deal with any of your daily jobs.
 Then save & share them with others and schedule backups of all your configs to keep control of what changes in production.

 This powerful engine alone will solve most of an engineers daily automation needs.
 It is offered with the FREE netYCE_Go license and serves as the foundation for all other solutions explained below.
 Make sure you check out this webinar with an extensive demo of several use-cases that can be automated.